Kavin-Radhakrishnan/22AM0XE-Assignments/Day#1/Day#1-Assignments.md

 #### #6 Which products or applications are hosted on the following cloud platforms, and could you also provide their logos and relevant details?
 -![image](https://github.com/user-attachments/assets/5c334ad5-5214-44b1-ac92-b0d4ed42cd6a)

- AWS - GOOGLE CLOUD PLATFORM
+ AWS - GOOGLE CLOUD PLATFORM AND  MICROSOFT AZURE

 ***